When it comes to giving, churchgoers increasingly are asking for options beyond dropping a check or cash in the plate.

 With many U.S. consumers struggling with credit card debt, some churches are hesitant to allow credit card giving.

 First Baptist Church Joelton in Joelton, Tenn., is among them.
-The church, with average weekly worship attendance of about 800, allows gifts by debit card, but not credit card.
-Tennessee ranks third in the nation in per capita bankruptcy filings.
+The church allows gifts by debit card, but not credit card.
+Tennessee ranks seventh in the nation in per capita bankruptcy filings.

 Web-savvy larger churches have seen demand soar for electronic services.
-Friends Church in Yorba Linda, Calif., which averages 4,000 congregants each week, started accepting online giving in 2006.
-It has seen its online giving increase from 5 percent in 2006 to 45 percent today, a spokeswoman said.
+Friends Church, which operates three separate campuses across Southern California, started accepting online giving in 2006.
+It saw its online giving increase from 5 percent to 45 percent in just the first five years, a spokeswoman said.

-At Seacoast Church, which has 14 campuses in the Carolinas and Georgia and 11,000 people attending on any given weekend, electronic giving has jumped from 5 percent of total donations to 22 percent over five years, says Glenn Wood, church administrator.
+At Seacoast Church, which has 14 campuses in the Carolinas and Georgia and more than 14,000 people attending on any given weekend, electronic giving has also jumped significantly, says Glenn Wood, church administrator.

 “We talk a lot about giving responsibly and budgeting,” Wood says.
 “We also have people who want to collect the air miles.
 What we have said is, ‘You are welcome to give via credit card.
 We ask that if you do, you pay it off on a monthly basis, so we do not, in essence, finance your giving to the church.'”

-It's not just Christian congregations that are accepting credit cards.
+It’s not just Christian congregations that are accepting credit cards.
 A growing number of Jewish synagogues offer the option as well for temple dues and other funds.
-For example, Congregation Rodeph Sholom in Bridgeport, Conn., began offering the option this year for dues, programs and donations.
-It's convenient for members and helps the synagogue regulate cash flow, says Cantor Jason H. Green.
+For example, Congregation Rodeph Sholom in Bridgeport, Conn., began offering the option in 2011 for dues, programs and donations.
+It’s convenient for members and helps the synagogue regulate cash flow, says former Cantor Jason H. Green.

-Personal finance is a significant issue for churches, says Matt Branaugh, director of editorial for Christianity Today International and a church finances blogger.
+Personal finance is a significant issue for churches, says Matt Branaugh, editor of Christianity Today’s Church Law and Tax team.